findkit/findkit/packages/docs/docs/ui/patterns/embedding/offset.md

 [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver)
 ([demo](#resizeobserver)) etc. to tackle this.
 For more complex UI this might get tricky.
-Another option is to use the [Content Overlay ](content-overlay) pattern which is bit more involved to implement but it can handle dynamic header heights.
+Another option is to use the [Content Overlay ](content-overlay) pattern which is bit more involved to implement but it is not as hacky.

 ## Demos